Storage Options for Every Budget - Movers Storage or Self Storage?

 When transitioning from one home to another, chances are you may need to store some or all of your belongings.
 Whether you are downsizing and need a place to keep overflow items, your plans changed, or you won’t be ready for all of your belongings when you get to your new destination, you may need professional storage solutions.
 Make sure you know what your storage options include.

 Moving Storage at a Professional Warehouse

-- Less Effort: Allied Van Lines does all of the work unloading, placing into storage, reloading on a truck, and delivering all of your household items to your new residence.
+- Less Effort: Central Allied does all of the work unloading, placing into storage, reloading on a truck, and delivering all of your household items to your new residence.
 All you have to do is make a call and coordinate a delivery date.

 - Insurance Coverage: Typically, if your items were covered during transit by valuation coverage (moving insurance), the insurance should also cover any damages that could result from the unloading, reloading, and delivery of all of your possessions to your new home.

 - Cost: When you elect to have your items stored at a Allied Van Lines agent warehouse, it is really like moving twice… and since time (and labor) is money, the cost for the additional services will add to your overall bill.

 - Access: Although you may be able to schedule a time to access your items, storage at a professional Allied Van Lines agent warehouse does not allow you the same type of access you would experience at a self-storage location.